Mechanical-Advantage/RomiTraining/Lesson01-IntroToGit.md

 2. Send us your GitHub username so that we can invite you to the team organization.
 This is necessary before you can write to any of the team's repositories.

-3. Find the "FallTraining2021Code" repository in our organization, then copy the clone URL by clicking on the green "Code" button.
+3. Find the "RomiTrainingCode" repository in our organization, then copy the clone URL by clicking on the green "Code" button.

 3. Open VSCode and search the command palette for "Git: Clone", then paste in the URL.
 Once it completes, open the cloned repository.